champignoom/filter/README.md

 XML export
 ----------

-The filter module provides a basic support for XML support.
+The filter module provides a basic support for XML export.
 If the user-document contains

     \setupbackend[export=yes]